 For example, you may be a beginner triathlete being able to swim breaststroke.
-But you’d like to be able to swim much faster for an upcoming event next summer and need to learn freestyle.
+But you’d like to be able to swim much faster for an upcoming event next summer, and need to learn the front crawl.

 The Benefits Of Swimming Several Strokes

-Well I think that besides a bigger time investment, there really are only benefits to know several different swimming strokes.
+Well, I think that besides a more significant time investment, there are only benefits to know several different swimming strokes.

-- Your swimming fun is increased because your workouts are more varied when you can choose among several swim strokes.
+- Your swimming fun is increased because your workouts are more varied when you can choose from several swim strokes.

-- Knowing several types of swimming strokes can also be a big advantage in triathlons.
-Obviously, if you know freestyle you will swim faster and tire less than if you only swim breaststroke during the event.
-Switching to breaststroke in turn can be interesting when you need orient yourself, as you have better visibility than when you are swimming front crawl.
+- Knowing several types of swimming strokes can also be a significant advantage in triathlons.
+Obviously, if you know front crawl, you will swim faster and tire less than if you only swim breaststroke during the event.
+Switching to breaststroke, in turn, can be interesting when you need orient yourself, as you have better visibility than when you are swimming front crawl.
 And if you know backstroke, you can roll on your back when you are tired and take a few strokes in that position to recover.

-So my recommendation is that if you aren’t in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, I really pays off to learn how to swim the four strokes.
+So my recommendation is that if you aren’t in a big hurry and need to learn how to swim one particular swim stroke as soon as possible, it pays off to learn how to swim the four competitive strokes.